-Other than me, seated at the table were 3 other groups of guests – all Taiwanese.
-1 of them was will be leaving to travel up to Daegu later today, and the other 3 are still staying in Busan for a few more days.
-Then our host offered to take us up to this Hwangnyeongsan during evening, and highlighted that this is a spot that only local would visit.
+Other than me, seated at the table were 3 other groups of Taiwanese guests.
+1 of them will be leaving for Daegu later today, and the other 3 are still staying in Busan for a few more days.
+Our host offered to take us up to Hwangnyeongsan during evening, and highlighted that this is a spot that only local would visit.
 All of us perked up – I couldn’t guarantee my participation due to my packed schedule today, but promised to give them an update if I would be joining.

 Hectic schedule for today: Gamcheong Village, Busan Racecourse Track, BIFF Square and all the markets, and Jalgalchi Market for seafood tasting, and Gwangalli Beach.
 Basically, I am running all over Busan for the day.
 The highlight for me today would actually be Gamcheong village and the Busan Racecourse Track.
 The race course track is an interesting find, and my host didn’t know about it as well.

 177-11, Gamnae 2-ro Saha-gu, Busan